Rachel Brauer

 As a brand, AHI's tone is evidence-based, inclusive, youth-centered, and politically neutral.
 As an organization, they use jargon-free language with call-to-actions, informal, while speaking from a human perspective.
 They address topics that can be controversial, and strive to communicate complicated ideas with respect to all parties involved, while above all, encourage the agency of adolescents.

 My primary focus at AHI is managing the production and distribution of their external communications.
 This involves coordinating with AHI's interdisciplinary staff to promote their work across their website, social media (SM) platforms, bi-weekly newsletter, and external outreach.
-This involved maintaining their 4 social media accounts (Facebook, LinkedIn, Twitter, and Instagram) with a social media calendar.
+This involved managing their 4 social media accounts (Facebook, LinkedIn, Twitter, and Instagram) with a social media calendar.

 Picture